awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 1. In the navigation pane, choose **Databases**, and then choose a DB instance\.

-1. Choose **Show Monitoring**\.
+1. Choose **Monitoring**\.
 The first eight performance metrics display\.
 The metrics default to showing information for the current day\.

-1. Use the numbered buttons at top right to page through the additional metrics, or choose **Show All** to see all metrics\.
+1. Use the numbered buttons at top right to page through the additional metrics, or choose adjust the settings to see more metrics\.

 1. Choose a performance metric to adjust the time range in order to see data for other than the current day\.
 You can change the **Statistic**, **Time Range**, and **Period** values to adjust the information displayed\.
 For example, to see the peak values for a metric for each day of the last two weeks, set **Statistic** to **Maximum**, **Time Range** to **Last 2 Weeks**, and **Period** to **Day**\.
 **Note**